 Is Your Puppy’s Nipping a Sign of Aggression?

 A snappy puppy may be worrisome, especially when paired with growling and barking.
 In most cases, nipping, growling, lunging, and barking are all part of your puppy's play behavior.
 It is rare for young puppies to be exhibiting truly aggressive behavior.
-If you are worried that your puppy is acting aggressively, I recommend consulting with a certified canine behavior consultant who can work with you one-on-one.
+If you are worried that your puppy is acting aggressively, I recommend consulting with a certified dog trainer or canine behavior consultant who can work with you one-on-one.
 They will observe your puppy's body language, watch for any environmental triggers for possible aggressive behavior, and help you develop a training plan.

 If the result of the consultants report is that your puppy isn't aggressive than that's a bonus, and you'll get some good training tips for curbing the unwanted nipping behavior.
 However, if the consultant believes that your puppy is displaying aggressive behaviors, then you'll be catching it early and can start a behavior and training program so it doesn't become a lifelong issue.

 When Lunging and Biting is a Sign of Resource Guarding

 If your puppy is lunging or biting when you reach for a toy, their food, or another type of resource (such as where they are resting on the couch or in a dog bed), this might be a sign of resource guarding.
 If you believe your puppy is resource guarding, please connect with a certified dog trainer or behavior consultant who can help you through a behavior modification plan.

 Don't play with your puppy's food while they are eating, or grab at a chew while they are enjoying it.
 Think how annoying it is when another person reaches over to your plate and plays with or takes your food.
 Allow your puppy to eat and chew in peace.